soldinimateo-sys/learning-projects/Numeric Methods/Newton–Raphson/README.md

 **Key takeaways**
 - Starting with a simple case made it easier to focus on testing and correctness.
 - Automating the tests gave me confidence in the implementation.
-- The method is much easier to understand when connected to a concrete scenario like EOQ.
+- The method is easier to understand when connected to a concrete scenario like EOQ.
 - Writing documentation forces you to think about *why* the method is useful, not only *how* it works.

 **Next steps**